BioHPC/CSCI2100F19/docs/syllabus.md

 ### Catalog Description

-This course introduces the foundations of algorithmic techniques and analysis, as motivated by biological problems.
-Topics include dynamic programming, tree and graph algorithms, sequence analysis, clustering and hidden markov models.
-Motivations include sequence alignment, motif finding, genome assembly, gene prediction, and phylogeny.
+The design, implementation and use of data structures.
+Principles of abstraction, encapsulation and modularity to guide in the creation of robust, adaptable, reusable and efficient structures.
+Specific data types to include stacks, queues, lists, priority queues, dictionaries, trees and graphs.

 ### Class Meeting Time/Location

-**Time**: Tue, Thu 2:15 pm - 3:30 pm
+**Time**: Mon, Tue, Wed, Fri (Lab)  9:00 am - 9:50 am
-**Where**: Ritter Hall 106
+**Where**: Ritter Hall 115 (Linux Classroom)

 ### Instructor
 Tae-Hyuk (Ted) Ahn, PhD